annaesvensson/yellow-publish/README.md

 <a id="settings-status"></a>The following extension status values are supported:

 `public` = extension is published in official repository
-`private` = extension is not published in official repository
+`experimental` = extension is not published in official repository
 `unlisted` = extension is not visible in official repository

 <a id="settings-actions"></a>The following file actions are supported: